tomassedovic/quicksilver-roguelike/README.md

 })
 ```

-We need to add the player, too (represented, as always, by the `@`
+We need to add the player (represented, as always, by the `@` symbol),
-symbol)!
+too!

 Having all the entities (monsters, items, NPCs, player, etc.) in one
-place (the `entities` Vec) is quite useful, but the player entity is
+place (the `entities` Vec) is quite useful, but the player character
-always a little special.
-We need to read it to show its health bar,
+is always a little special.
+We often need to access it directly to
-update it's position on key presses, etc.
+show its health bar, update it's position on key presses, etc.

-So let's also save the player's index so we can look them up any time
+So let's also save the player's index.
+That way we can look them up
-we want.
+any time we want.

 Put this in `Game::new` right after the `generate_entities()` call: